List of monsters in Marvel Comics: Insect Man

 The Insect Man is a giant insect monster that first appeared in Tales of Suspense #24 and was created by Stan Lee and Jack Kirby.

 The Insect Man and his kind reside in an unknown part of Subterranea, where they once had an encounter with Sergeant Mason of the U.S. Army.

 Klagg

 Klagg is a giant monstrous alien with a tall head that first appeared in Tales of Suspense #21 and was created by Stan Lee and Jack Kirby.

 Klagg is a peaceful alien who arrived on Earth and planned to destroy it for its constant wars.

 Kraa the Unhuman

 Kraa the Unhuman is a giant monster that first appeared in Tales of Suspense #18 and was created by Stan Lee and Jack Kirby.

-Kraa was once a human of the Wabuzi tribe until he was mutated into a giant monster by the explosion of an atomic bomb caused by the Soviet Union soldiers.
+Kraa was once a human of the Wabuzi tribe until he was mutated into a giant monster by the explosion of an atomic bomb caused by Soviet soldiers.